 WHO SHOULD ATTEND

-- Explore innovative uses of social media in crisis situations.
+- Highlight innovative uses of social media in crisis situations

 - Employer and Health Plan Emergency Management Coordinators